All Episodes

 All the problems that go with growing up without fathers, especially for boys, drugs have become a major problem in small towns.

-Anyway, he goes on to detail how all of these these demographic and cultural shifts have led to the destruction of the families of the working middle class that is the backbone of the country.
+Anyway, he goes on to detail how all of these demographic and cultural shifts have led to the destruction of the families of the working middle class that is the backbone of the country.

-And he affixes blame to this to the social architects and engineers in Washington, primarily liberal Democrats who've brought about this destruction and then taken sides with the feminists and the other minorities in these arrangements.
+And he affixes blame to this, to the social architects and engineers in Washington, primarily liberal Democrats, who've brought about this destruction and then taken sides with the feminists and the other minorities in these arrangements.

 They've taken the side of everybody but the white male, essentially.

-And so the anger out there in his estimation is justified and it it it's it's deeper than Trump, and it'll survive Trump.
+And it's deeper than Trump, and it'll survive Trump.

-Uh cruising back to the phones here, Debbie and Alexandria, Virginia.
+Okay, cruising back to the phones here.

 It's great to have you.